net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 Note that Principia Cardano targets KSP 1.2.2.

 # Installing
-The binaries for Windows and Ubuntu x64 can be found [here](https://goo.gl/eZbr4e).
+The binaries for Windows and Ubuntu x64 can be found in the readme.

 For Macintosh 64-bit users, we don't have a build at this point.
 Contact us if you are interested in contributing one.